 Supermarket chains have implemented this practice for a while, despite receiving several customer complaints.

-In spite of the fact that plastic-wrapped products are cheaper, the plastic they use are usually not recyclable and direct contact with it can also harm your health due to all the toxic particles contaminating the food.
+In spite of the fact that plastic-wrapped products are cheaper, the plastic they use are usually not recyclable.
+Also, direct contact with it can also harm your health due to all the toxic particles contaminating the food.

 Try going eco when you buy clothes.